Nuclear triad: Other nuclear delivery systems

 Nuclear delivery systems are not limited to those covered in the nuclear triad.
 Other methods of delivery could include orbital weapons, nuclear torpedoes and hypersonic glide vehicles.
-The Outer Space Treaty bans these types of weapons from outer space, stating that "the moon and other celestial bodies shall be used for peaceful purposes only."
+The Outer Space Treaty bans these types of weapons from outer space, stating that "the moon and other celestial bodies shall be used for peaceful purposes only".
 Although the treaty bans the use of nuclear weapons in space, technology that has already been deployed legally to space could be used in support of Earth-based nuclear weapons.
 GPS and other satellite navigation systems can be used for missile and bomb guidance, and reconnaissance satellites can be used to gather intelligence about enemies and targets.
 The existence of military assets in space increases the probability of a space-based conflict.

 A nuclear torpedo is essentially a torpedo with a warhead attached to it.
-Russia is currently working on undersea nuclear torpedo, which is referred to as the Poseidon (Status-6), according to the Pentagon.
+Russia is currently working on a nuclear-powered nuclear torpedo, which is referred to as the Poseidon (Status-6), according to the Pentagon.
 This thermonuclear warhead has the potential to hit any United States coast and radioactively contaminate the coastal regions.
-The innovative missile is a concern to the United States, because there is potential for the missile to not be stopped by the country's ballistic missile defenses.
-Initial reports of Status-6 were not confirmed, but it has now been confirmed that weapon is real and capable.

-Hypersonic glide vehicles (HGVs) are capable of containing nuclear warheads, and therefore could be used in strikes against nuclear assets.
-HGVs were developed to be lightweight, to travel at faster speeds, and to travel in the atmosphere.
-The difference between ICBMs and HGVs is that HGVs are designed to be powered by the oxygen in the atmosphere, while ICBMs have to carry an oxidant on board (which makes them heavy).
-Their ability to attack fast over long distance and hide from radars enables this technology to have the potential to be used as nuclear weapons.